 - CSA Cloud Security Alliance, ‘Security Guidance for Critical Areas of Focus in cloud computing V2.1', December 2009, available at: https://cloudsecurityalliance.org/csaguide.pdf

-- ENISA European Network and Information Security Agency, ‘Benefits, risks and recommendations for information security', November 2009, available at: http://www.enisa.europa.eu/act/rm/files/deliverables/cloud-computing-risk-assessment
+- ENISA European Network and Information Security Agency, about cloud security, available at: https://www.enisa.europa.eu/topics/cloud-and-big-data/cloud-security

 - ENISA European Network and Information Security Agency, ‘Security & Resilience in Governmental Clouds', January 2011, available at: http://www.enisa.europa.eu/act/rm/emerging-and-future-risk/deliverables/security-and-resilience-in-governmental-clouds

 - Fraunhofer Institut, ‘Cloud-Computing für die öffentliche Verwaltung - ISPRAT-Studie', November 2010, available in German at: